1936–37 Midwest Basketball Conference season: Playoffs

-After dealing with a mixed bag of results for the original round robin tournament formatting held in the inaugural MBC's season for its first ever playoff formatting, the second and final MBC season's playoffs would be held in a more proper formatting that would fit for future seasons when it became the National Basketball League instead where the two best teams in each division compete against each other in a best of three series before the winners of those two rounds would meet up for the second (and final) MBC championship ever held.
-The final MBC Playoffs ever held by the Midwest Basketball Conference under that name showcased the top two Eastern Division teams in the new works team in Akron with the Akron Goodyear Wingfoots (who are owned and operated by the Goodyear Tire and Rubber Company) going up against their inner city rivaling works team in the older (in terms of teams that started out in the MBC, at least) Akron Firestone Non-Skids (who were owned by the Firestone Tire and Rubber Company at the time), while the Western Division saw the rebranded Dayton London Bobbys go up against a third works team that became a part of the MBC in the Fort Wayne General Electrics (who were owned and operated by the General Electric division in Fort Wayne, Indiana at the time) to see who would meet up in the championship round.
-For this season, the Goodyear Wingfoots team would sweep the Firestone Non-Skids team 2–0, while the Fort Wayne General Electrics saw themselves enter the championship round due to a controversial 2–1 series win due to the Dayton London Bobbys declaring that they would forfeit the third and final game of the series to Fort Wayne without any warning or explanation whatsoever hours before the decisive game was set to begin (which led to one of Dayton's players, Norm Wagner, wasting a trip from Dayton, Ohio to Fort Wayne, Indiana for no particularly good reason at all).
-Regardless of the reason for why Dayton forfeited their series to Fort Wayne, the championship series for the final MBC season of play would involve two of the three remaining works teams left in the league's championship series, the Akron Goodyear Wingfoots and the Fort Wayne General Electrics.
-The second and final MBC championship would end with the Goodyear Wingfoots sweeping the General Electrics 2–0 to become the second and final MBC champions in that league's short tenure of existence before it rebranded itself to the National Basketball League on October 6, 1937.
+After dealing with a mixed bag of results for the original round robin tournament formatting held in the inaugural MBC's season for its first ever playoff formatting, the second and final MBC season's playoffs would be held in a more proper formatting that would fit for future seasons when it became the National Basketball League instead, where the two best teams in each division compete against each other in a best of three series before the winners of those two rounds would meet up for the second MBC championship ever held.

+The final MBC Playoffs ever held by the Midwest Basketball Conference under that name showcased the top two Eastern Division teams in the new works team in Akron, with the Akron Goodyear Wingfoots going up against their inner city rival works team, the older Akron Firestone Non-Skids.
+The Western Division saw the rebranded Dayton London Bobbys go up against a third works team that became a part of the MBC, the Fort Wayne General Electrics, to see who would meet up in the championship round.

+For this season, the Goodyear Wingfoots team would sweep the Firestone Non-Skids team 2–0, while the Fort Wayne General Electrics saw themselves enter the championship round due to a controversial 2–1 series win due to the Dayton London Bobbys declaring that they would forfeit the third and final game of the series to Fort Wayne without any warning or explanation hours before the decisive game was set to begin.

+Regardless of the reason Dayton forfeited their series to Fort Wayne, the championship series for the final MBC season of play would involve two of the three remaining works teams left in the league's championship series, the Akron Goodyear Wingfoots and the Fort Wayne General Electrics.
+The second and final MBC championship would end with the Goodyear Wingfoots sweeping the General Electrics 2–0 to become the second and final MBC champions in that league's short tenure of existence, before it rebranded itself to the National Basketball League on October 6, 1937.